rabie12/TpMapWinGis1/README.md

-Excellent — you want a cleaner YAML Liquibase changelog, where we only declare columns and types (without constraints like nullable, primaryKey, etc. — except where necessary).

-Here’s the simplified version of your Liquibase changelog in YAML format for all your entities.
+Perfect ✅ — you want a single baseline Liquibase changelog file (YAML) that defines all your entity tables and relationships in one place — clean and simple, with only essential column names, types, primary keys, and relationships.

+Here’s exactly that.

 ⸻

 📄 src/main/resources/db/changelog/db.changelog-master.yaml

 databaseChangeLog:
-  - include:
-      file: db/changelog/db.changelog-1.0-init.yaml

-⸻

-📄 src/main/resources/db/changelog/db.changelog-1.0-init.yaml

-databaseChangeLog:
   - changeSet:
-      id: 1-create-users
+      id: 1-baseline-schema
       author: olkypay
       changes:

+        # === USERS TABLE ===
         - createTable:
             tableName: users
             columns: